OneRaynyDay/oneraynyday.github.io/_posts/2020-07-03-Value-Categories.md

 }
 ```

-Previously, the standard didn't specify which one would be guarranteed to be faster than the other:
+Previously, the standard didn't specify which one would be guaranteed to be faster than the other:

 ```c++
 (1)